 If you have been injured at work, North Carolina Workers’ Compensation laws mandate that you are entitled to benefits.
-These benefits are often available even when your act or omission contributed to or caused your injury.
-Your benefits can include monetary payments while you are out of work, payment of all related medical bills, reimbursement for mileage to and from your doctor appointments, and payment for medications.
+These benefits are often available even when your act or omission contributed to or caused your injury and can include monetary payments while you are out of work, payment of all related medical bills, reimbursement for mileage to and from your doctor appointments, and payment for medications.

 Second, at the appropriate stages of your claim we explain all of your options clearly so you can make the most informed choice about how to resolve your claim.
 Finally, we communicate with our clients.
 This means we return phone calls promptly, schedule appointments when necessary, and are available and accessible to address any concerns you have regarding your claim.

 North Carolina’s workers’ compensation laws allow an injured worker to seek temporary total disability benefits, permanent partial disability benefits and total disability benefits.
 Additionally, injured workers receive payment of medical bills and vocational rehabilitative benefits that provide training for a new line of work.

 Thomas Van Camp, the firm’s managing partner, is the head of the firm’s Workers Compensation department.
 Our team has handled complex claims involving permanent disability, as well as more “basic” claims where the injured worker is able to return to employment, and everything in between: